 The Commission recognizes that licensees may have already initiated many of the measures set forth in Attachment 2 to this Order in response to previously issued Safeguards and Threat Advisories or on their own.
 It is also recognized that some measures may not be possible or necessary for all shipments of spent nuclear fuel, or may need to be tailored to accommodate the licensees' specific circumstances to achieve the intended objectives and avoid any unforeseen effect on the safe transport of spent nuclear fuel.

-2. All licensees shall report by September 1, 2006, to the Commission when they have achieved or plan to achieve full compliance with the requirements described in Attachment 2.
+1. All licensees shall report to the Commission when they have achieved or plan to achieve full compliance with the requirements described in Attachment 2.

 D. Notwithstanding any provisions of the Commission's regulations to the contrary, all measures implemented or actions taken in response to this Order shall be maintained until the Commission determines otherwise.